laekov/fastmoe/README.md

 For data parallel, nothing else is needed.

-For expert parallel, in which experts are located separately across workers, NCCL and MPI backend are required to be built with PyTorch.
+For expert parallel, in which experts are located separately across workers, NCCL backend is required to be built with PyTorch.
 Use environment variable `USE_NCCL=1` to `setup.py` to enable distributing experts across workers.
 Note that the arguments of the MoE layers should then be excluded from the data parallel parameter synchronization list.

 ## Feature Roadmap

-### Support NCCL backend

-Currently, fmoe depends on MPI to exchange the count of experts before using NCCL p2p communication function to exchange features.
-As an NCCL communicator can be established throught MPI, while MPI has to be initiated, The PyTorch distributed module has to be initialzied by MPI backend.
-However, this limits the capibility to use half tensors and conduct other computation.
-Therefore, a solution will be appreciated if we can ue PyTorch's NCCL backend while passing our mendatary information efficiently.

 ### Better All-to-all communication efficiency and computation performance